rbalet/ngx-mat-intl-tel-input/README.md

 # International Telephone Input for Angular Material (ngxMatTelInput)
 An Angular Material package for entering and validating international telephone numbers.
 It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.

+## Caution
+This is a fork from the [ngx-mat-intl-tel-input](https://github.com/tanansatpal/ngx-mat-intl-tel-input) library whish does not seems to be maintained anymore. _Last commit is over a year_

 **Supports:**